cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 G5       1561  28.84  2.95
 ```

 The first column shows that the bulk of the borrowers are in the range A-C, and the occurrences of the worse grades become increasingly rare.
 The second column shows a relevant remarkable varation of the interest rate.
-The average interest rate looks like a linear function of the grade, which is confirmed by  the following chart.
-The third column shows that the interest rate is not determined exclusively from the grade, but has a variation within grades (as measured by the standard deviation) which is more or less proportional to the average interest rate.
+The average interest rate looks like a linear function of the grade, which is confirmed by  the following chart (Figure 3).

 ```
 In [14]: grade_rate['mean'].plot(figsize=(5,5), title='Figure 3.
 Average interest rate vs grade',